-For instance, the formerly proposed Millstone Bypass, needed to reduce congestion on US Route 1 and alleviate traffic on Washington Road, is was under the jurisdiction of the State of New Jersey.
+For instance, the formerly proposed Millstone Bypass, needed to reduce congestion on US Route 1 and alleviate traffic on Washington Road, was under the jurisdiction of the State of New Jersey.
 The State had significant opposition by Princeton Township and Princeton Borough (since merged into Princeton Municipality) as well as several environmental groups, and as a result the project was ultimately abandoned.
 However, the need for an alternative link between the soon-to-be-developed Princeton University's Lake Campus and the SRI Site (both of which are located along the US Route 1 corridor, generally between Washington Road and Lower Harrison Street) is nevertheless still necessary to reduce east-west traffic in the Penns Neck community, assist NJDOT's long-term goal of signal removal on US Route 1, provide adequate access across US Route 1 to ensure adjacent land uses' viability, and to establish regional access across Route 1 using roadway networks incorporated into the Lake Campus and SRI site.
 Clearly, the planning of effective regional traffic circulation requires coordination with neighboring municipalities, major land holders, Mercer County, and the State of New Jersey.

 Planned roadway and intersection improvements are identified throughout this 2021 Circulation Plan Element.
-These improvements are based upon traffic and demographic changes within and around the Township, which are difficult to predict.
-Due to the on-going COVID-19 pandemic and its temporary and potential future reductions in traffic growth, the Township should take advantage of the opportunity to redefine decades of automobileoriented land development.
+These improvements are based upon traffic and demographic changes within and around the Township.